 9. By entering the competition, user acknowledges their eligibility for the competition.
 ScreenCraft will verify all eligibility requirements at the finalist stage of the competition and before distributing any prizes.

-10. Projects based on underlying material not owned by the writer are accepted as samples, so long as the material itself is indisputably written by the writer and that the material does not contain any plagiarism.
+10. Scripts or projects based on underlying material not owned by the writer are accepted as samples, so long as the script itself is indisputably written by the writer and that the script does not contain any plagiarism.

 The winners will be chosen based on the following criteria: